vfarcic/devops26/manuscript/17-progressive-delivery.md

 There's only one more change missing before we can try `Canary` deployments in action.
 Do you remember that we set the `hosts` to `go-demo-6.$ISTIO_IP.nip.io`?
 Assuming that's the address through which our application will be exposed when running in production, we need to define a different address for staging.
 Otherwise, the releases running in both environments would be accessible through the same address, and that's almost certainly not something we want to do.

 Apart from changing the address through which the application will be accessible when running in the staging environment, we'll also have to enable canary deployment.
-Remember, they are disabled by default.
+Remember, it is disabled by default.

 The best place to add staging-specific values is the staging repository.
 We'll have to clone it, so let's get out of the local copy of the *go-demo-6* repo.